Flyers beat Penguins again, this time in OT thanks to Hart, Couturier

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-Tyson Foerster scored in regulation for the Flyers (13-10-2), who have gone past regulation in four of their last five games.
+Tyson Foerster scored the other goal Monday night for the Flyers (13-10-2), who have gone past regulation in four of their last five games.

 Meanwhile, four of the Flyers' last five victories have been decided by one goal and after regulation.